-jtsec is a company that offers security evaluation and consultancy services following the most recognized certifications and standards of the sector (LINCE, PCI-PTS, PCI-CPoC, Common Criteria, FIPS 140-2 or FIPS140-3 etc.) with a customer centric approach.
+jtsec is a laboratory that offers security evaluation and consultancy services following the most recognized certifications and standards of the sector (LINCE, PCI-PTS, PCI-CPoC, Common Criteria, FIPS 140-2, FIPS140-3, IEC62443 4-1 or IEC 62443 4-2 etc.) with a customer centric approach.